echicken/doorparty-connector/README.md

 - Enter this as the *DATA*, where 'localhost' and 'port' are the address and port that DoorParty Connector is listening on, where '[tag]' is your DoorParty BBS tag, including square brackets, and where 'password' is a random password of your choosing
 	- /ADDR=localhost:port /USER=[tag]@USER@ /PASS=password
 - Save and exit

+(I haven't tested these instructions; they are a variation on DoorParty's Mystic setup instructions, adapted for use with DoorParty Connector.
+YMMV.)

 ## Other Configurations